saxtouri/svs/doc/system/filter.rst

 Affiliation validation
 ======================

 The affiliation is validated using the SAML attribute ``eduPersonAffiliation``.
-In the following
+The following table shows the mapping between scopes requested by RP's in the authentication request and the values of ``eduPersonAffiliation``

 .. list-table:: Mapping between scope and accepted values for the affiliation attribute.
     :widths: 30 70